kumarpriyanshu09/Forecasting-Blood-Glucose-Level/README.md

 *   `test.csv`: Contains the test data for forecasting.
 *   `train.csv`: Contains the training data for building the models.
+*   `sas_scripts/`: (Optional) *Note that the original SAS scripts files are not included due to access constraints.
+However, the project's analytical processes and models are well demonstrated through the provided results, screenshots, and insights.*

 ## Technologies Used